Philipp-Kaiser/Philipp-Kaiser/README.md

 I'm 26 years old, based in Hamburg and an upcoming *rocket* in WebDev! 🚀

-Thank god that there is [neuefische](https://www.neuefische.de/) to help me with that! 😅✌️

 ### some of my hobbies:
 - roadtrips 🚐
 - hiking 🏔